dilumb/smart_contracts/README.md

-# smart_contracts
+# Test Smart Contracts
-Test smart contracts
+Collection of smart contracts that I created mostly for selfr learning and teaching.